Those who are challenging the status quo through art – politically, socially and economically.

 “The Courtauld gave me the tools to ask difficult questions and prepared me for challenging privilege in the arts”

-Prior to joining Create London, Sorrel led The Sorrell Foundation, a charity which aimed to inspire creativity in young people and improve quality of life through design.
+Prior to joining Waltham Forest, Sorrel was the Executive Director of Create London.
+Prior to that, Sorrel led The Sorrell Foundation, a charity which aimed to inspire creativity in young people and improve quality of life through design.
 She also previously ran the non-profit programmes at Frieze London and worked as a curator at The British Council and the Victoria & Albert Museum.